reinvantveer/argo-batteries-included/README.md

   takes care of local bucket access, so you don't need AWS or GCS storage.
 - [X] [PostgresSQL](https://www.postgresql.org/) database, that serves as workflow archive.
 NOTE that this database is NOT backed up on any bucket- or other storage!
-- [X] Argo Workflows deployment in `operators` by default, but that is able to deploy workflows in the `data` namespace.
+- [X] [Argo Workflows](https://argoproj.github.io/workflows/) deployment in the `operators` namespace by default.
+It is able to deploy workflows in the `data` namespace.
 It writes logs in the Minio `argo` bucket, and writes completed workflow archives to the PostgreSQL database.

 ### TODO